wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

   - **A.I.**
     - **Alexa**
       - Alexa is Amazon's voice service in the cloud.
-      - You use it, basically, communicate to Alexa using an Echo, and essentially all you're doing is you're talking to Lambda.
+      - You use it communicate to Alexa using an Echo, and essentially all you're doing is you're talking to Lambda.
       - What drives that service is actually what's inside the Alexa service, and it's called Lex.
     - **Polly**
-      - Polly basically takes any text and turns it into voice.
+      - Polly takes any text and turns it into voice.
     - **Machine Learning**
       - **Rekognition**
         - You can upload a picture to it, and it will tell you what's in that picture.